tob-asco/seeds/tags.md

 - :cool: you can look at new art
 - :cool: you can shop for new art
 - :abacus: publish to maybe make a name
+- :abacus: publish multiple to decide which direction to focus on
 1. `painting`
    - :abacus: new techniques, new colours
    - :abacus: all kinds of material (oil, ..) and colours (pastell, ..)